meta-carto-semiotics is, firstly, an online journal for theoretical cartography.

 nomen est omen

 meta: the prefixoid meta (from Greek: μετά = "after", "beyond", "with", "adjacent") is not simple used for its literal meaning, but rather points to the term meta-theory.
-Referring to this concept of the philosophy of science intends to open an epistemological dimension to this journal, where also theories about cartographic theories and questions on the scientific or non-scientific character of cartography shall be discussed.
+Referring to this concept of the philosophy of science intends to open an epistemological dimension to this journal, where also cartographic theories and questions on the scientific or non-scientific character of cartography shall be discussed.

 semiotics (from Greek σημεῖον = sign) forms the final part of the journals name for the following reason: Provided that, firstly, every cartographic product can be interpreted as a system of signs and, secondly, semiotics is concerned with all kinds of sign systems, semiotics can provide a comprehensive theoretical framework to cartography in terms of a genus proximum.